 Molecular Biomedical Sciences Graduate Programs

 The Department of Molecular Biomedical Sciences offers a Ph.D. through the College of Veterinary Medicine and through interdepartmental graduate programs at NC State.
-Students entering the program should have a baccalaureate degree in a life sciences field (Biology, Biochemistry, Chemistry, Genetics or related field), and students holding the DVM are especially encouraged to apply to our PhD programs.
+Students entering the program should have a bachelor’s degree in a life sciences field (biology, biochemistry, chemistry, genetics or related field), and students holding a DVM are especially encouraged to apply to our Ph.D. programs.
 The graduate program in the Department of Molecular Biomedical Sciences is designed to provide the training necessary to pursue a career in research and/or teaching at an academic institution, or to pursue a research career in the biotechnology industry.

-Through the Department, students in the Comparative Biomedical Sciences graduate program can concentrate in one of several different tracks, including cell biology, immunology, infectious diseases, or pharmacology.
-Students can also pursue a Master of Science or PhD in physiology, or functional genomics.
+Through the department, students in the Comparative Biomedical Sciences graduate program can concentrate in one of several tracks, including cell biology, immunology, infectious diseases, or pharmacology.
+Students can also pursue a Master of Science or Ph.D. in physiology or functional genomics.

 Graduate Studies and Benefits

 Graduate students who matriculate in a graduate program affiliated with the department are expected to concentrate on core coursework during their first year of study, with this coursework based on the specific graduate program requirements.
-Students may choose to rotate through individual laboratories during the first year of study, and can then anticipate an additional 3-4 years of study once a major advisor has been selected.
+Students may choose to rotate through individual laboratories during the first year of study and can then anticipate an additional three to four years of study once a major adviser has been selected.
 Graduate students in the department are provided a stipend, health benefits, and usually tuition remission.
-Total compensation for our students usually exceeds $20,000/year.
+Total compensation for our students usually exceeds $20,000 a year.
 Stipends are available via both research and teaching assistantships, with teaching opportunities available in gross anatomy and related areas.